 Degree of doctor of medicine or an equivalent degree resulting from a course of education in medicine or osteopathic medicine.
 The degree must have been obtained from one of the schools approved by the Department of Veterans Affairs for the year in which the course of study was completed.

 Current, full and unrestricted license to practice medicine or surgery in a State, Territory, or Commonwealth of the United States, or in the District of Columbia.

-Completion of a three year residency, or its equivalent, approved by the Department of Veterans Affairs for the year in which it was completed.
+Completion of a three year residency in Internal Medicine, or its equivalent, approved by the Department of Veterans Affairs for the year in which it was completed.

 Proficiency in spoken and written English.

 Board certified or Board Eligible in Internal Medicine.

 Minimum of at least two years experience as a full time Hospitalist.